veggerk/Puget-Sound-shrimp-paper/README.md

-# Trend analysis of Puget Sound shrimp
+# Climate-associated change in the abundance of Shrimp in Puget Sound, USA

 This repo contains the data and code necessary to replicate the analyses presented in Veggerby et al. The compendium is structured as follows: